Suit settled in teen suicide that led to Illinois law change

 The suit named the city of Naperville, the Naperville Community Unit School District 203, two deans and the in-school officer as defendants.
 Wood’s ruling dismissed the allegations against them all.
 The defendants do not admit wrongdoing in the settlement, which ends all legal action against them by the Walgren family.

-A Naperville spokeswoman said the city wouldn’t comment on the proposed settlement until all the parties had approved it.
+A Naperville spokeswoman said the city would not comment on the proposed settlement until all the parties had approved it.
 Lawyers for the defendants and the Walgren family didn’t return messages seeking comment.

 National Suicide Prevention Hotline: 1-800-273-8255